phirom-02/spring-boot-blog-api/README.md

 ### Notes

 - The default PostgreSQL password is changemeinprod!.
 Change this in docker-compose.yml before production use.
-- The database port is mapped to 5431 on the host to avoid conflicts with existing PostgreSQL instances.
 - Data persistence requires enabling volumes in the docker-compose.yml (see Docker Compose Setup).

 ## API Documentation